TobiasPSP/doneland_sources/components/human_interface/rotary_encoder/manual/README.md

-# Raw Rotary Encoders
+# "Dumb" Rotary Encoders
 :stopwatch: Reading time: 10 minutes.

-## *Raw* and *Smart* Rotary Encoders
+## "Dumb" And "Smart"
-A *raw* **Rotary Encoder** is just the physical device itself.
+A *dumb* **Rotary Encoder** is just the physical device itself.
 You can directly connect it to your microcontroller and work with it.

-The picture below shows a *raw* **Rotary Encoder** at the left side.
-Often, they are mounted to a simple breakout board like the one on the right side:
+The picture below shows a *dumb* **Rotary Encoder** (left).
+Often, they are mounted to a simple breakout board (right):

 <img src="images/rawRotaryEncoders.png" width="50%" height="50%" />

-Working with **Rotary Encoders** directly can be painful, though, because they are *dumb* devices and send raw data that needs to be post-processed and interpreted in order to figure out what the **Rotary Encoder** is actually doing.
-To work with these, the firmware (your software) needs to be smart and know how to identify and interpret the raw signals.
-Luckily, there are ready-to-use libraries that take over most of the tricky part.
+Working with *dumb* **Rotary Encoders** directly can be painful, though: since they are *dumb* devices, they send raw data that needs to be post-processed and interpreted in order to properly figure out what the **Rotary Encoder** is actually doing.

+The smart *post-processing* is done by your software (firmware) and your microcontroller.
+Luckily, there are ready-to-use libraries that handle most of the tricky parts.

-What they cannot work around is the fact that *raw* **Rotary Encoders** require **4** GPIO pins.
-If the encoder acts as a switch when you press it, you need a total of **5** GPIO switches.
+What libraries cannot work around is the fact that *dumb* **Rotary Encoders** require **4** GPIO pins.
+If the encoder acts as a switch when you press on it, you even need a total of **5** GPIO switches.

-That's why there are also *smart* **Rotary Encoders** (discussed elsewhere): the encoder comes with its own mini-processor who does all the heavy lifting: signal interpretation, noise, post-processing, communication.
+That's why there are also *smart* **Rotary Encoders**: the encoder comes bundled with its own specialized mini-processor who does all the heavy lifting (so you and your microprocessor don't have to worry about it anymore): signal interpretation, noise, post-processing, communication.
 This is what *smart* **Rotary Encoders** can look like:

 <img src="images/RotaryEncoder_Smart.png" width="30%" height="30%" />